nolafs/renaissance-website/site/content/privacy/_index.md

 ---
 ### Privacy Policy

-This privacy policy governs the collection, storage, use of personal information collected by us, Renaissance PR – Stefano Petrullo.
-It provides details about the personal information that we collect from you, how we use your personal information, your rights regarding the personal information that we hold about you.
+This privacy policy governs the collection, storage, use of personal information collected by us, Renaissance PR LTD. It provides details about the personal information that we collect from you, how we use your personal information, your rights regarding the personal information that we hold about you.
 Please read this privacy policy carefully – by using our services you confirm that you have read, understood, agree to this privacy policy in its entirety.

 The contact details of the Data Protection Officer who is responsible for GDPR:
 Stefano Petrullo, Founder, Renaissance PR: stefano@Renaissancepr.biz

 ### Who is Renaissance PR?

-Renaissance PR Stefano Petrullo provides Public Relations Services worldwide.
+Renaissance PR  provides Public Relations Services worldwide.
 Our database contains the contact details of journalists and influencer we work with to promote our clients’ interests and products.
-Stefano Petrullo founded Renaissance PR in 2015 and acts as a sole trader with the help of agents appointed on case by case on specific project.
+Stefano Petrullo founded Renaissance PR in 2015 and acts as a limited company with the help of agents appointed on case by case on specific project.

 Stefano Petrullo is a ‘data controller’ in respect of the personal information that it collects and stores from both journalists and clients.